 Fees.
-During 2021, our directors, except for Messrs.
-Coolidge, Black, Landy, Richards, and Jones, received the following fees for service on our Board of Directors: \$583 for attending a board meeting and strategic retreat or training session; \$25,493 annual retainer; \$347 monthly fee for committee meeting attendance; \$182 for participation in a Board conference call; and \$225 for attending an advisory board meeting.
+During 2022, each of our directors, other than Messrs.
+Black, Landy, Richards, and Jones, received the following fees for service on our Board of Directors: \$650 for attending a board meeting and strategic retreat or training session; \$25,500 annual retainer; \$347 monthly fee for committee meeting attendance; \$182 for participation in a Board conference call; and \$225 for attending a regional board meeting.
 Additionally, committee chairpersons for the Credit Committee, the Audit and Examination Committee, the Compensation/Human Resource Committee, and the Governance and Nominating Committee received a \$2,310 annual retainer.
-Mr. Coolidge, who served as the Company's and the Bank's Chairman until his passing on September 3, 2021, received a fixed annual fee of \$41,330.
-Mr. Landy, who served as the Company's and Bank's Vice Chairman until September 3, 2021 and now serves as the Company's and Bank's Chairman, received a fixed annual fee of \$53,920, in lieu of all director's fees and committee member fees in 2021.
-Messrs.
-Coolidge and Landy also received an advisory board fee of \$225 per attended meeting.
+Mr. Landy, who serves as the Company's and the Bank's Chairman, received a fixed annual fee of \$62,161, in lieu of all director's fees and committee member fees in 2022.
+Mr. Landy also received the regional board fee of \$225 per attended meeting.